SOEN-6111-BIGDATA-TEAM-19/Predicting_The_Popularity_of_Online_News/README.md

 - Latent Dirichlet Allocation (LDA) topics to gauge content themes.
 - The target variable, "shares," represents article popularity, offering a quantitative measure of social interactions.

-All the attirbutes with their description are listed here: https://github.com/SOEN-6111-BIGDATA-TEAM-19/Predicting_The_Popularity_of_Online_News/wiki/Dataset-Features
+All the attributes with their description are listed here: https://github.com/SOEN-6111-BIGDATA-TEAM-19/Predicting_The_Popularity_of_Online_News/wiki/Dataset-Features

 This rich dataset enables a comprehensive analysis of factors influencing news article engagement.